Psychotherapy FAQs: Frequently Asked Questions about The Pulse

 To be eligible for NHIB coverage, the client must provide their 10-digit registration (status) number at the time of booking.

 Your appointment time is reserved just for you.
-A late cancellation or missed visit leaves a hole in the therapists' day that could have been filled by another patient.
-As such, we require 24 hours notice for any cancellations or changes to your appointment.
-Patients who provide less than 24 hours notice, or miss their appointment, will be charged a cancellation fee to the card on file.
+A late cancellation or missed visit leaves a hole in the therapist’s day that could have been filled by another patient.
+We require 24 hours’ notice for any appointment cancellations or changes.
+Patients who provide less than 24 hours’ notice or miss their appointment will be charged the appointment fee as a cancellation fee, which will be charged to their card on file.

-The College of Registered Psychotherapists of Ontario references HPRAC: New Directions, 2006; Chapter 7, Regulation of Psychotherapy, p.208, stating “The practice of psychotherapy is distinct from both counselling; where the focus is on the provision of information, advice-giving, encouragement and instruction, and spiritual counselling, which is counselling related to religion or faith-based beliefs.”
-Whereas psychotherapy is the assessment and treatment of cognitive, emotional and behavioural disturbances by psychotherapeutic means, delivered through a therapeutic relationship based primarily on verbal or non-verbal communication.
+The College of Registered Psychotherapists of Ontario references HPRAC: New Directions, 2006; Chapter 7, Regulation of Psychotherapy, p.208, stating “The practice of psychotherapy is distinct from both counselling, where the focus is on the provision of information, advice-giving, encouragement and instruction, and spiritual counselling, which is counselling related to religion or faith-based beliefs.”
+Psychotherapy is the assessment and treatment of cognitive, emotional, and behavioural disturbances through psychotherapeutic means, delivered in a therapeutic relationship based primarily on verbal or nonverbal communication.

 We usually take many commonly known insurances.